hoeggsoftware/jenkins-pipeline-docker/README.md

 # Containerized build environments with the Jenkins Pipeline plugin and Docker.

 This project demonstrates how one could use the [Jenkins Pipeline/Workflow plugin](https://github.com/jenkinsci/workflow-plugin) and Docker to create containerized build environments.
+Please note that NOT everything in this project works as desired.
+It's an absolute work-in-progress.

 ## Starting the Jenkins Master
 The Jenkins master is not set up to save state.
 To start it, do the following: